-- 1. Comment on Ezekiel's "Good bye party for miss Puspha T.S" - 2.
-Analyze how Kamala Das Portrays the suffering and humiliation of a woman from your reading of her poems - 3.
-Bring out the character of epileptic woman as portrayed in the poem from the 'Epileptic' - 4.
+- 3. Bring out the character of epileptic woman as portrayed in the poem from the 'Epileptic' - 4.
 How are 'Sin and Sex' treated in the poem 'Still another view of Grace'

-B. Write short notes on any One of the following in about 100 words:
+B. Write short notes on any One of the following in about 100 words: 1x5=5 your reading of her poems

 - 1. How does Nissim Ezekiel treat Lover, Poet and Bird watcher equally'? - 2.
-How for the poem 'An Introduction' depict the identity crisis of the poet Kamala Das - 3.
-Examine the character of the narrator in the poem 'Death of a bird'?
+How for the poem 'An Introduction' depict the identity crisis of the poet Kamala Das

+3. Examine the character of the narrator in the poem 'Death of a bird'?